rabbibotton/clog/README.md

 To load this package and work through tutorials (assuming you have Quicklisp configured.)

-Note: If using portacle on windows v1.4 or below you need to update Quicklisp use (ql:update-dist "quicklisp")
+Note: If using portacle for Windows you will need to update Quicklisp use (ql:update-dist "quicklisp")
+You will also likely need to copy the sqlite3 dll from https://www.sqlite.org/download.html to portacle\win\lib

 1. Start emacs then M-x slime
 2. In the REPL, run (tutorials currently 1 - 26):